 Your front door

-This may seem too obvious to be true, but nearly half of burglars enter through the front door.
+This may seem too obvious to be true, but the majority of intruders come in through a door—and many of them are already open.
 Why?
-It’s easy access!
+It’s easy access and burglars are all about doing whatever is easiest, says Jacob Paulsen, security expert, creator of Complete Home Defense DVDs.
 One in four homeowners confesses to frequently leaving the front door unlocked and half do it occasionally, according to a Nationwide Insurance survey.
-And considering that the majority of burglaries happen between 10 a.m. and 3 p.m., knocking on your front door allows thieves to pose as salesmen or delivery people while covertly checking your doorknob.
+And considering that the majority of home burglaries happen in the daytime, between 6 a.m. and 6 p.m., according to the Bureau of Justice, knocking on your front door allows thieves to pose as salesmen or delivery people while covertly checking your doorknob.
 So, yes, it’s obvious, but we’ll say it again: Lock your door!
-Here are more 21 more secrets burglars won’t tell you.
+In addition, replace any hollow-core or sectioned doors with ones made from a solid piece or wood or metal, Paulsen suggests.
+While you’re at it, learn the 21 more secrets burglars won’t tell you.

 People stealing packages off your front porch—aka porch pirates—is one of the fastest rising crime trends.
 Nearly ⅓ of people have had packages stolen and over half of people say they know someone who has, according to a survey done by Comcast.
 Thieves have even been known to follow delivery trucks around neighborhoods, stealing packages almost as soon as they’re dropped off.
 Having a doorbell camera may deter some would-be pirates but your best defense is not having your packages delivered to your porch, Paulsen says.
 “Have packages delivered to your office or to a neighbor who is home most of the time,” he advises.
 “If those aren’t options, consider putting delivery instructions on the order form to leave the package at a side door or in a special box.”
 P.S.
 Your mail carrier can actually help prevent porch pirates and other problems.